 4 bottles/cans of Palmetto Amber beer, or your choice

-1 cup of Zatarain’s Crab Boil, Old Bay Seasoning Mix, or Slap Yo’ Mama
+1 cup of Zatarain’s® Crawfish, Shrimp, and Crab Boil, Old Bay® Seasoning Mix, and/or Slap Ya Mama Cajun Seafood Boil

-6 pounds small red new potatoes, cut in half and boiled until halfway done
+6 pounds small red new potatoes, cut in half and parboiled

 2 pounds sweet onions, sliced into thick slices and grilled or oven-roasted

-3 pounds Carolina Pride sausage, sliced diagonally into 1-inch chunks and grilled or sauteéd
+2.5 pounds Carolina Pride Rope Smoked Sausage, sliced diagonally into 1-inch chunks and grilled or sauteéd

 [2 blue crabs per person, if you like them]